Chester-Gillon/switch_test/README.md

    from "Disabled" to "2KB MTU".
 b.
 For the "Intel(R) 82579V Gigabit Network" in the Device Manager in Advanced changed the "Jumbo Packet" from "Disabled" to "4088 Bytes".
+c.
+For the "Mellanox ConnectX-2 Ethernet Adapter" in the Device Manager in Advanced changed the "Jumbo Packet" from "1514" to "9600".

+== Mellanox ConnectX-2 not capturing VLAN tags under Windows 10 21H1 ==

+Running the switch_test under Windows 10 pro 21H1 with a "Mellanox ConnectX-2" reports all frames missed.

+The debug capture shows the test frames reported as "Rx Other" due to their being no VLAN tag.

+Can't find any documented way to stop the VLAN tags from being stripped on receipt when using the regular network stack.

+With the same computer booted into Ubuntu 18.04 the frames received from the Mellanox ConnectX-2 had the VLAN tag.
+I.e. appears to be a Windows driver limitation.